Archive for ‘MS Access – Word Automation’

 In the thread I developed 2 possible solutions: (1) Open the document and highlight the search term throughout the document, (2) Open the document and the start the Find dialog and allow the user the control of what they do from that point on.

-Open the document and highlight the search term throughout the document
+One option is to open the document and highlight the search term throughout the document and you can do this by using code like:

 '---------------------------------------------------------------------------------------